What Does Jesus Christ Look Like?

-Works depicting the mysteries of the rosary include historical first century figures who have a prominent place in the thoughts and the deeply held beliefs of many.
-There are a lot of questions around how to portray them, and what portraying them a certain way might communicate.
-They are figures to be treated with respect and adoration which is certainly my aim, but when the paint meets the canvas, they must look like someone.
+Works depicting the mysteries of the rosary include historical first-century figures who have a prominent place in the thoughts and deeply held beliefs of many.
+There are many questions about how to portray them and what portraying them in a certain way might communicate.
+They are figures to be treated with respect and adoration, which is certainly my aim, but when the paint meets the canvas, they must look like someone.

 There are endless debates on the physical characteristics of Jesus Christ.
-Add to that the countless motivations applied to artists who have depicted him over the centuries; artists often maligned by current sensibilities applied carelessly to the past.
+In addition to the countless motivations applied to artists who have depicted him over the centuries, artists are often maligned by current sensibilities that are applied carelessly to the past.
 It is no surprise that Christ tends to take on the physical characteristics of those artists who portray him.
 Over the centuries, the makeup of patrons also influenced the artist’s decision-making when creating an image of Christ.
-There is a fair amount of poetic license taken in sacred art, in the portrayal of the Holy family, disciples and saints.
-Artists go to great lengths to create a symbolic language in an attempt to open the door just a little, that our hearts and minds might be better oriented toward the divine.
+A fair amount of poetic license is taken in sacred art in portraying the Holy family, disciples, and saints.
+Artists go to great lengths to create a symbolic language to open the door just a little so that our hearts and minds might be better oriented toward the divine.

-When I was in San Pedro, Belize years ago, I visited a small Catholic Church and the Holy Family looked like the locals who lived there.
+Years ago, when I was in San Pedro, Belize, I visited a small Catholic Church, and the Holy Family looked like the locals who lived there.
 There was an innocence about that, a charm I’ll never forget.
 It was touching to see this work created by an artist whose experiences must have been so different from my own, yet there we met, both of us trying to uncover the mysteries that help give order and meaning to our lives.

-Christ in the temporal world had to look like someone and I assume his physical characteristics were those of a first-century man living along the Southeastern Mediterranean Sea.
-We know much about how people from that area looked and dressed; we know much about their customs.
+Christ had to look like someone in the temporal world, and I assume his physical characteristics were those of a first-century man living along the Southeastern Mediterranean Sea.
+We know a lot about how people from that area looked and dressed and their customs.
 I would guess He was brown-eyed, dark-haired, and olive-skinned.
 That may be accurate or not, but I am convinced it doesn’t matter at all.
-I understand the desire for kinship with Jesus Christ, but sometimes that kinship is seen through the superficial lens of appearance or culture.
+I understand the desire for kinship with Jesus Christ, but sometimes, that kinship is seen through the superficial lens of appearance or culture.
 We can look beyond all that.

-Fortunately for us, there is little need for these debates as Christ Himself tells us exactly what He looks like.
+Fortunately, there is little need for these debates, as Christ Himself tells us exactly what He looks like.

 34 Then the king will say to those on his right, ‘Come, you who are blessed by my Father.
 Inherit the kingdom prepared for you from the foundation of the world.